masayuko/urilib/docs/index.rst

-:mod:`uritools` --- RFC 3986 compliant replacement for :mod:`urlparse`
+:mod:`urilib` --- replacement for :mod:`urlparse`
 =======================================================================

-.. module:: uritools
+.. module:: urilib

 This module defines RFC 3986 compliant replacements for the most commonly used functions of the Python 2.7 Standard Library